aravindvnair99/Motorola-Moto-E-condor-unbrick/Unbrick methods.md

 ## Automatic :

+### Windows Users:

 1. Get 'Fastboot Unbrick.bat', 'fastboot' and your firmware files in one folder.
 2. Next, double click on Fastboot Unbrick.bat and watch your phone come back to life.

+### Linux Users:

+1. Get 'Fastboot Unbrick.sh', 'fastboot' and your firmware files in one folder.
+2. Execute Fastboot Unbrick.sh in terminal after giving permissions using chmod and watch your phone come back to life.

 ## Manual: